Washing A Goose Down Comforter At Home Without Dry Cleaning – A DIY Guide

 You’ll now notice that your giant sack of wet goose down stinks and smells like wet dog.
 No worries though because the smell will disappear once the blanket is completely dry and the heat from your dryer will kill all the mold and dust mites.

 Can You Wash A Down Comforter With Bleach?

 If you use chlorine bleach, then absolutely not!
 The bleach will destroy the down feathers and leave an awful smell behind.
 I have used bleaches that are oxygen based like Oxyclean and Chlorox2 without problems.

 Can You Wash A Down Comforter In Hot Water?

 Use warm to hot water to kill dust mites and reduce the amount of detergent you use.
-Washing down with hot water is not a problem as long as you don’t do it too much.
-A down comforter should be washed once when seasons change and the comforter goes into storage.
-Any more is unnecessary and damaging to the comforter.
+Washing down with hot water can damage the down.
+A down comforter should be washed at most once every 2 years just before the comforter goes into storage.
+Any more is unnecessary and will damage the comforter.

 How To Dry A Wet Down Comforter

 Dry the comforter out as much as possible by putting it through two or three low/medium heat cycles in your dryer.